Restrainite/restrainite.github.io/usage.md

 4. Start Resonite.
 5. Check the settings menu to customize your options.

+{: .important }
+With the current use of dynamic variables, it's not possible to restrict the access by others.
+Anyone in your game world can toggle it.
+Please keep that in mind and use the options in the extensive settings menu.
+There is currently no known way to restrict this based on user ids or similar, because of how the FrooxEngine and the network protocol works.
+(PRs welcome!)
+We might add an option to use cloud variables in the future.

 ## Settings

 Restrainite offers you, the restrainee, detailed controls over which restrictions can be applied to you.
 These can be